 A call to action (CTA) is a prompt on a website that asks users to perform an action like signing up for a newsletter, downloading a demo, or buying a product.

-A CTA can appear as a clickable button or as hyperlinked text.
-When users click on it, they are one step closer to conversion: if you were to click on the CTA below, you'd be one step closer to signing up for Hotjar.
+A CTA can appear as a clickable button or as hyperlinked text, and is often seen in a pop-up form or directly on the page.
+When potential customers click on it, they are one step closer to conversion: if you were to click on the call to action button below, you'd be one step closer to signing up for Hotjar.

 You’ve probably seen and clicked on CTA buttons like the following:

-CTAs can also appear as hyperlinked text, such as:
+CTAs can also appear as hyperlinked text in action phrases, such as:

 If you research CTAs, you’ll find some strong opinions and best practices about which colors or shapes works best to convert... but those discussions miss the larger point.